WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 ## Load a response from a bundle {#semantics-load-response}

-This takes the sequence of bytes representing the bundle and a URL, combination of `Variants` available-values ({{!I-D.ietf-httpbis-variants}}), and `ResponseMetadata` returned from {{semantics-load-metadata}}, and returns the response ({{FETCH}}) matching that request.
+This takes the stream of bytes representing the bundle, a request ({{FETCH}}), and the `ResponseMetadata` returned from {{semantics-load-metadata}} for the appropriate content-negotiated resource within the request's URL, and returns the response ({{FETCH}}) matching that request.

 This operation can be completed without inspecting bytes other than those that make up the loaded response, although higher-level operations like proving that an exchange is correctly signed ({{I-D.yasskin-http-origin-signed-responses}}) may need to load other responses.

-Note that this operation uses the metadata for a particular request returned by
-{{semantics-load-metadata}}, while a client will generally want to load the response for a request that the client generated.
-TODO: Specify how a client determines the best available bundled response, if any, for that client-generated request, in this or another document.
+A client will generally want to load the response for a request that the client generated.
+For a URL with multiple variants, the client SHOULD use the algorithm in Section 4 of {{I-D.ietf-httpbis-variants}} to select the best variant.

 This operation's implementation is in {{load-response}}.